iOS4ever/iOS4ever.github.io/_posts/2016-2-26-sixth-post-swe.md

 print(f(*t))  // [1, 2]
 ```

 Hopefully you now see why I think it’s a bit like dereferencing in C. t is a tuple, but that is really just a disguise.
 It is actually just an address of where *1* is stored.
 If you put * in front of t, you’d be able to get the content within the tuple instead of the tuple itself.
+It also works with a dictionary when you want to assign the arguments by name, which is also very cool.

 That brings me to the weirdest part of this week’s adventure in Python – mutable function defaults.
 Consider the following code: